Franchise Group (FRG) vs. Its Competitors Head-To-Head Contrast

 |2.61

-Franchise Group presently has a consensus target price of $53.83, indicating a potential upside of 15.25%.
-As a group, “Patent owners & lessors” companies have a potential upside of 52.06%.
-Given Franchise Group’s rivals higher probable upside, analysts plainly believe Franchise Group has less favorable growth aspects than its rivals.
+Franchise Group currently has a consensus price target of $53.83, indicating a potential upside of 11.43%.
+As a group, “Patent owners & lessors” companies have a potential upside of 50.27%.
+Given Franchise Group’s competitors higher possible upside, analysts plainly believe Franchise Group has less favorable growth aspects than its competitors.

-This table compares Franchise Group and its rivals’ net margins, return on equity and return on assets.

-Franchise Group has a beta of 1.86, meaning that its share price is 86% more volatile than the S&P 500.
-Comparatively, Franchise Group’s rivals have a beta of 1.40, meaning that their average share price is 40% more volatile than the S&P 500.
+Franchise Group has a beta of 1.81, indicating that its stock price is 81% more volatile than the S&P 500.
+Comparatively, Franchise Group’s competitors have a beta of 0.89, indicating that their average stock price is 11% less volatile than the S&P 500.

 Summary

-Franchise Group beats its rivals on 12 of the 15 factors compared.
+Franchise Group beats its competitors on 12 of the 15 factors compared.

 Franchise Group, Inc. is a holding company, which engages in the provision of tax return preparation and related services and products.
 It operates through the following segments: Vitamin Shoppe, American Freight, Liberty Tax and Buddy’s.
 The Vitamin Shoppe segment is an omni-channel specialty retailer of vitamins, herbs, specialty supplements, sports nutrition and other health and wellness products.
 The American Freight segment is a retail chain offering in-store and online access to furniture, mattresses, new and out-of-box home appliances and home accessories at discount prices.
 The Liberty Tax segment provides income tax services.
 The Buddy’s segment is a specialty retailer of high quality, name-brand consumer electronics, residential furniture, appliances and household accessories through rent-to-own agreements.
 The firm offers personal and business tax preparation services, facilitates refund-based tax settlement financial products, and online tax preparation services.
 The company was founded by Danny Hewitt and John T. Hewitt on September 1, 1997 and is headquartered in Virginia Beach, VA.